DengueGlobalObservatory/SEARO-crawler/README.md

-# Data scraper for global dengue data
+# Data scraper for WHO SEARO dengue data
 This repository contains scripts to scrape dengue data for WHO SEARO using Python.
 The workflows are automated using GitHub Actions.

 ## Structure